switux/AstroWeatherStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 0.9 (prototype) of the project.
+This is version 1.0 of the project.

-It is however usable in production, the things that will be improved in v1.0 are:
+Improvements since v0.9:

   - Hardware
     - Single universal PCB
+    - RG-9 has now a 12V power input, aligned with the wind sensors, because of brownouts with the 5V output (unstabilitiy with the Mini560, too close from RG-9 voltage requirements)
+    - 5V relay is now a 12V relay and has been moved between the wind sensors' power input and the MT3608 output, because of the above RG9 issue

+  - Software
+    - More robust RG-9 probing (although rain events are correctly reported)
+    - ADC level modifier to accomodate "sub-optimal" setups of the voltage divider
+    - Mail alarms sent in case the RG-9 has firmware issues reported during its initialisation

+Possible future improvements:

+  - Hardware
     - Maybe replace the 2 channels relay by a set of mosfets to further reduce current drain (as the relay itself needs to be powered up)

   - Software
     - Some runtime configuration parameters can be retrieved over HTTPS from the observatory's server (to avoid rebuilds)
-    - More robust RG-9 probing (although rain events are correctly reported)
     - Stay in debug mode until the next reboot

 ## FEATURES

   - Weather parameters: